Making Radio Documentary (Online)

 Led by a leading radio producer and reporter, this course provides the basic skills needed to get out there and start recording and putting together an audio documentary, podcast or radio programme.

-Led by BBC reporter and radio producer Chloe Hadjimatheou, this course is targeted towards people who want to move from filmmaking to producing audio documentaries, those who want to make their first ever radio documentary and people who are just passionate about listening to radio/documentary audio.
+Led by BBC reporter and radio producer Chloe Hadjimatheou, whose recent work includes BBC Radio 4’s Intrigue: Mayday, ‘Making Radio Documentary’ is targeted towards people who want to move from filmmaking to producing audio documentaries, those who want to make their first ever radio documentary and people who are just passionate about listening to radio/documentary audio.
 This course provides the basic skills needed to get out there and start recording and putting together an audio documentary, podcast or radio programme.
 Students will study techniques and industry tips and listen to plenty of great radio.
 There is the opportunity to pitch ideas and develop them throughout the course, as well as practical exercises to get students to lose their inhibitions and start recording.

 The following topics are only indicative: